grantjenks/free-python-games/README.rst

 Paint
 .....

 Paint -- draw lines and shapes on the screen.
+Click to mark the start of a shape and click again to mark its end.
+Different shapes and colors can be selected using the keyboard.

 .. image:: http://www.grantjenks.com/docs/freegames/_static/paint.gif
    :alt: Paint Free Python Game